Niurab/bikesharing/README.md

 ### Trips by Gender(Weekday per Hour)

-The heatmap shows the trip pattern is the same regardless of gender though the number of male is higher.
+The heatmap shows the trip pattern is the same regardless of gender.

 ![Trips by Gender (Weekday per Hour)](https://user-images.githubusercontent.com/91093413/148690312-faf72a35-d295-4ea8-8286-7bf355fef3cc.png)